Usama Fayyad: Career

 Fayyad is an active angel investor in the U.S. and in the Middle East.
 He is also part of the U.S. Dept of State Delegation on Entrepreneurship in the Middle East.
 Fayyad is an active speaker in both academic and business meetings, and regularly delivers keynotes on BigData, Predictive Analytics, Data Mining, Monetization Strategies, and Early-Stage Investment and Acceleration strategies for technology startups.

 From 1989 to 1996 Fayyad held a leadership role at NASA's Jet Propulsion Laboratory (JPL), where his work in the analysis and exploration of Big Data in scientific applications (gathered from observatories, remote-sensing platforms and spacecraft) garnered him the top research excellence award that Caltech awards to JPL scientists – The Lew Allen Award for Excellence in Research, as well as a U.S. Government medal from NASA.

 Prior to founding his first startup in 2000, Fayyad was at Microsoft for five years.
 At Microsoft he led the data mining and exploration group at Microsoft Research and headed the data mining products group for Microsoft's server division – especially SQL Server 2000 and Commerce Server 98.
 Fayyad’s work at Microsoft Research included the development of innovative data mining algorithms that scaled to very large databases and building up a new research program, as well as a new product line for Microsoft.

 In early 2000, he co-founded and served as CEO of Audience Science (originally digiMine, Inc.), a data analysis and data mining company that built, operated and hosted data warehouses and web analytics for enterprises in online publishing, retail, manufacturing, telecommunications and financial services.
 He led the growth of the company from 3 employees to over 120 employees, raised over $45M in capital from top-tier venture firms.
 He stepped down as CEO and became chairman in June 2003 in order to start DMX Group.
 In 2003 Fayyad co-founded and led DMX Group, a data mining and data strategy consulting and technology company that specialized in Big Data Analytics projects for several Fortune 500 clients.
 DMX Group was acquired by Yahoo! in 2004.

-2004–2008 Fayyad served as Yahoo!'s Chief Data Officer & Executive VP responsible for Yahoo!'s global data strategy, architecting Yahoo!'s data policies and systems, prioritizing data investments, and managing the company's data analytics and data processing infrastructure (which processed over 25 Terabytes of data per day).
+In 2004–2008, Fayyad served as Yahoo!'s Chief Data Officer & Executive VP responsible for Yahoo!'s global data strategy, architecting Yahoo!'s data policies and systems, prioritizing data investments, and managing the company's data analytics and data processing infrastructure (which processed over 25 Terabytes of data per day).
 He was the industry’s first Chief Data Officer.
 Under his EVP role, Fayyad also founded and managed the Yahoo!
 Research Labs organization, which became the premier scientific research organization to develop the new sciences of the Internet, on-line marketing, Microeconomics, and algorithmic Advertising.
-At Yahoo! he applied Big Data techniques to content and advertising targeting and built the world’s largest group of data scientists – helping Yahoo! grow its revenues from user targeting by 20 times in 4 years.
+At Yahoo!, he applied Big Data techniques to content and advertising targeting and built the world’s largest group of data scientists, helping Yahoo! grow its revenues from user targeting by 20 times in four years.

-In 2008, Fayyad founded Open Insights, LLC, technology and consulting firm based in Bellevue, WA.
+In 2008, Fayyad founded Open Insights, LLC, a technology and consulting firm based in Bellevue, WA.